-Community Coalition Prevention Models
+Community Coalitions Prevention Models

-Examples of Community Coalition-based Prevention Models
+Examples of Rural Evidence-Based Community Coalition-based Prevention Models

 Considerations for Implementation